mate-academy/react_phone-catalog/README.md

 ### Other tasks
 1. Add `NotFoundPage` containing text `Page not found` for all the other URLs with the link to `HomePage`
 1. Implement `Phone was not found` state for the `PhoneDetailsPage` if there is no phone with a given `phoneId` on the server

+to do:

+1. Add `NotFoundPage` containing text `Page not found` for all the other URLs with the link to `HomePage`
+1. Implement `Phone was not found` state for the `PhoneDetailsPage` if there is no phone with a given `phoneId` on the server
+1. Implement `You may also like` block with products chosen randomly for ProductDetails page
+    - create `getSuggestedProducts` method fetching the suggested products